CreatorObinna-byte/Containerized-Dream-Vacation-App/README.md

 - **Security**: Sensitive information is managed using environment variables and Kubernetes Secrets.
 - **Documentation**: The project is well-documented to facilitate onboarding and maintenance.
 >>>>>>> 81787e3b (modified Readme.md)

+I created the Backend.yml and frontend.yml
+Both images were pushed successfully.
+![Screenshot]